Braytonio/Braytonio.github.io/aboutme.md

 ### The Post-Modern Publshing Professional

-Write something here about keeping up all the latest trends in publishing and how I have personakl experience in everything from linotype -- as a paperboy with the [South Pasadena Review](https://www.facebook.com/South-Pasadena-Review-629113357233067/) in the early 1970s -- to dedicated WordPerfect terminals and phototypesetting to making a Quark server play nice with a ColdFusion Web server and so on and so forth.
+Write something here about keeping up all the latest trends in publishing and how I have personal experience in everything from linotype -- as a paperboy with the [South Pasadena Review](https://www.facebook.com/South-Pasadena-Review-629113357233067/) in the early 1970s -- to dedicated WordPerfect terminals and phototypesetting with hot-wax layout to making a Quark server play nice with a ColdFusion Web server and so on and so forth.

 I like to boast I was around when [blogs were invented and designated as such](https://en.wikipedia.org/wiki/History_of_blogging#2001.E2.80.932004) and [Dan Bricklin](https://en.wikipedia.org/wiki/Dan_Bricklin), I think it was -- father of the spreadsheet -- came out with something I think it was called HomeSite.
 Or was that the [Macromedia product](https://en.wikipedia.org/wiki/Macromedia_HomeSite)?